Drive about an hour northeast of Calgary or two and a half hours south of…

 Through the winter, the river level continues to drop and one can see long stretches of stranded ice well above the river bottom.
 This ice can be quite thick and can create long bridges that are strong enough to be walked upon.

-Chris leads us into a cave – one that he’s explored to a point most mortals wouldn’t consider – more than 300 metres in from where we squatted.
+Chris leads us into a cave – one that he’s explored to a point most mortals wouldn’t consider – more than 300 m in from where we squatted.
 I’m not a cave lover but I have to say once inside it was pretty cool looking out through a layer of ice.

 From there we continue walking up the canyon at a relaxed pace so there’s plenty of time for photography.